Prospective Music Students

 Frequently Asked Questions

-An entrance audition is required to start the music major and minor core classes.
+No, a Music Admissions audition is required to start the core sequences and academic major/minor coursework.
 These classes include music theory, aural skills, and keyboarding skills, music education courses, composition courses, and music history courses.

 Yes!
 Music students can double major with any degree outside of the department.
 Students who complete two majors are not necessarily awarded two diplomas or two degrees.
 If the two majors are the same degree type (B.A, BMus, BS, etc.) or overlap by more than 50% then one diploma is awarded and the second major is listed as completed in degree notes.
 Within the music department, students can complete multiple concentrations.